 Café Sabarsky offers a modern take on the culinary heritage of Austria with a menu that reflects the history and allure of the Viennese café and restaurant traditions.

-Breakfast and Lunch reservations are only available to Neue Galerie members at the Sustaining level or above.
-These must be made Monday through Friday by calling the Membership and Development Department at +1 (212) 994-9491 or by emailing [email protected].
+Neue Galerie Members at the Sustaining level or higher may make reservations for seating at any time.
+Sustaining level or higher Members may make reservations by calling the Membership and Development Department or by emailing [email protected].
 Email is strongly recommended if you are requesting a reservation over the weekend.
 Please give at least 24 hours notice.
 For information about Membership please click here.

 CABARET AT CAFÉ SABARSKY

 Neue Galerie New York is pleased to present Cabaret at Café Sabarsky.
 The performance series pairs modern Austrian cuisine with classic European music of the 1890s to 1930s, experienced within the period-inspired Café Sabarsky.